-Nodak Mutual Group, Inc. owns approximately 57% of NI Holdings, Inc. Nodak Mutual Group, Inc. is organized as a mutual company.
-The policyholders of Nodak Insurance Company are the members of Nodak Mutual Group, Inc. and elect the members of the Board of Directors of Nodak Mutual Group, Inc. Eric K. Aasmundstad, William R. Devlin, Duaine C. Espegard, and Stephen V. Marlow are four of the members of the Board of Directors of Nodak Mutual Group, Inc.
+Nodak Mutual Group, Inc. owns approximately 59% of NI Holdings, Inc. Nodak Mutual Group, Inc. is organized as a mutual company.
+The policyholders of Nodak Insurance Company are the members of Nodak Mutual Group, Inc. and elect the members of the Board of Directors of Nodak Mutual Group, Inc. Messrs.
+Aasmundstad, Devlin, Espegard, and Marlow are four of the members of the Board of Directors of Nodak Mutual Group, Inc. The directors of Nodak Mutual Group, Inc. disclaim the beneficial ownership of any shares held by Nodak Mutual Group, Inc.